 (3) For the purpose of administering and enforcing the law relating to gambling, and whenever under any written law the Commission is required or authorised to give or withhold approval or to make recommendations on any matter, or anything shall or may be done with or subject to the approval or recommendation of the Commission, the Commission may require such reports to be furnished, and institute and carry out such investigations and inquiries, as the Commission considers to be necessary or expedient.

-[Section 8 amended by No. 35 of 2003 s.
+[Section 8 amended: No. 35 of 2003 s.
 127 and 166; No. 8 of 2009 s.
 63.]

 Division 3 — Finance